John Leglue

-John Wagner Leglue (born April 17, 1996) is an American football guard and offensive tackle for the Tennessee Titans of the National Football League (NFL).
-He played college football at Tulane.
+John Wagner Leglue (born April 17, 1996) is an American professional football guard and offensive tackle.
+He played college football for the Tulane Green Wave.

 College career

 Leglue played four years at Tulane where he played in 49 games and made 38 starts, opening games at four different positions throughout the offensive line.
-As a senior, he started all 13 games at right guard, blocking for an offense that ranked No. 5 in the AAC in rushing and later got his only career bowl game against Louisiana in the AutoNation Cure Bowl, where they obtained a 41–24 win.
+As a senior, he started all 13 games at right guard, blocking for an offense that ranked No. 5 in the American Athletic Conference in rushing and later got his only career bowl game against Louisiana in the AutoNation Cure Bowl, where they obtained a 41–24 win.

 Professional career

 Denver Broncos

 After his college stint, Leglue was signed by the Denver Broncos as an undrafted free agent on April 30, 2019.
 However, he was waived on August 31.

 New Orleans Saints

 On September 1, 2019, Leglue was signed by the New Orleans Saints to their practice squad, where he spent most of the season.